Jessica Brady CEDAR Trust

 The Future

-In the future, Jessica Brady CEDAR Trust is committed to working alongside the Department of Health to ensure Jess’s Rule is properly actioned.
-This is why we are funding the printing and distribution of Jess’s Rule posters to all GP surgeries in England to be displayed in Doctor consulting rooms.
+In the future, the Jessica Brady CEDAR Trust is committed to working alongside the Department of Health to ensure Jess’s Rule is properly actioned.
+Our intention is to create a presentation and guide for clinicians about the initiative for Jess’s Rule.

 What You Can Do

-Ask your GP if they are aware of Jess’s Rule, and encourage them to display the poster when it is sent to their practice.
+Ask your GP if they are aware of Jess’s Rule, and encourage them to display the poster if it is not visible in consultation rooms.

 Remember: cancer is rare, and your GP is a highly trained medical professional.
 It is their job to assess, diagnose, and treat you.
 They are the medical expert in the room.